Frank Schmidt (footballer): Coaching career

 In 2007, Heidenheimer SB's football section was separated from its parent club, and took on a new name 1.
 FC Heidenheim.
 Not long after the beginning of the season, coach Dieter Märkle was sacked, and Schmidt was brought in to replace him.
 He achieved a fourth-place finish in his first season in charge, enough to qualify for the Regionalliga Süd, which was to become the fourth tier of German football, following the introduction of a new national 3.
 Liga, which Heidenheim would reach the following year (2009) after winning the Regionalliga Süd title.
 Schmidt managed the club for five years at this level, finishing in the top half each time, until they won the division in 2013–14 and earned promotion to the 2.
 Bundesliga.

 In 2021, he became the longest-serving current manager of any German professional football club.

 After nine years in the second tier of German football, on 28 May 2023, Schmidt brought Heidenheim to the Bundesliga for the first time ever as two goals in stoppage time away at Jahn Regensburg, including a 99th-minute winner from Tim Kleindienst, secured a 3–2 win and moved Heidenheim from the playoff-bound third place to the top of the table in the space of ten minutes at the expense of Hamburger SV.
 Heidenheim therefore became the 2.
 Bundesliga champion on goal difference ahead of Darmstadt 98.

 On 17 September 2023, he became the longest-serving manager at a single club in German football history, surpassing Volker Finke's 16 years of service at SC Freiburg.
-In the 2023–24 season, he led Heidenheim to an 8th-place finish in their debut season in Bundesliga, securing a UEFA Conference League berth, to be their first participation in European competitions.
-In the 2024-25 season he qualified with Heidenheim for the play-off round after the League stage, where the club was eliminated by FC Copenhagen.
+In the 2023–24 season, he led Heidenheim to an eighth-place finish in their debut season in Bundesliga, securing a UEFA Conference League berth, to be their first participation in European competitions.
+In the 2024-25 season, he qualified with Heidenheim for the play-off round after the League stage, where the club was eliminated by Copenhagen.
 The club secured their Bundesliga spot, by winning the relegation play-off.